 Past monitoring has shown that while PCBs are present in the watershed, they are not discharged from ORNL outfalls into the WOC watershed at levels detected by standard analytical methods.
-Largemouth bass collected from White Oak Lake continue to have tissue PCB concentrations higher than those recommended by TDEC and EPA for frequent consumption.
-While past monitoring efforts were instrumental in establishing a baseline for PCBs, the focus has historically been on relating PCB levels in fish to safe levels for consumption.
-These studies were not designed to identify specific stream reaches or sources contributing to PCB bioaccumulation.
+Results for largemouth bass collected from White Oak Lake show tissue PCB concentrations continue to be higher than those recommended by TDEC and EPA for frequent consumption.
+While past monitoring efforts

 The mobility of the fish populations used in traditional bioaccumulation monitoring studies precludes the possibility of source identification.
-Therefore, the source identification task involved the use of semipermeable membrane devices (SPMDs) to assess the chronic, low-level sources of PCBs at critical sites on the reservation.
+Therefore, the source identification task involved the use of semipermeable membrane devices (SPMDs) to assess the chronic low-level sources of PCBs at critical sites on the reservation.
 SPMDs are thin plastic sleeves filled with oil in which PCBs are soluble.

-Because SPMDs remain submerged at a given site for 4 weeks and have a high affinity for PCBs, a time-integrated, semiquantitative index of the mean PCB concentration in the water column during the deployment period is provided.
+Because SPMDs are in contact with water at a given site for 4 weeks and have a high affinity for PCBs, a time-integrated semiquantitative index of the mean PCB concentration in the water column during the deployment period is provided.
 SPMDs also have advantages over "snapshot" water concentration analyses.
 The long deployment period enables distinction between the relative PCB inputs at sites whose aqueous PCB concentrations are below detection limits in water.

-In 2013, ORNL's PCB monitoring efforts continued focusing on the First Creek watershed, which has been identified previously as a source of PCBs.
+In 2014, ORNL's PCB monitoring efforts continued focusing on the First Creek watershed, which was identified previously as a source of PCBs.
 SPMDs and clams were deployed in First Creek.
-SPMDs were deployed in pipe networks for outfalls 250 and 341, which contribute to First Creek (Fig. 5.38).
-The results are summarized in Table 5.15.
+SPMDs were deployed in pipe networks for outfalls 250 and 341, which contribute to First Creek (Fig. 5.35).
+The results are summarized in Table 5.16.
+The outfall 302 pipe was added as an SPMD site in 2014.
+Outfall 302 had not been monitored with an SPMD in the past, but even though it discharges to WOC, it was added because its drainage area is adjacent to the drainage areas of the First Creek outfalls that were tested.

 The SPMD deployed at the reference site upstream of the ORNL campus, FCK 0.9, had background levels of PCBs.
 The PCB concentration for FCK 0.1 was greater than the background levels at FCK 0.9, confirming that the First Creek watershed is a source of PCBs.
-Inlets 341-3 and 250-3, which collect storm water from the same drainage area, had the highest SPMD accumulations among the inlet samples.
-The results from the 2013 assessment continue to confirm that the upper parts of the outfalls 250 and 341 pipe networks are of primary interest for legacy PCB sources in the First Creek watershed.
-The 2013 clam results continue to confirm that sources in the drainage areas served by outfalls 249 and 250 contain PCBs in amounts that are bioaccumulating above background levels.
+The results from the 2014 assessment confirm that the upper parts of the outfall 250 and 341 pipe networks continue to be of primary interest for investigation of legacy PCB sources in the First Creek watershed.
+Manhole 250-19 results indicate that PCBs remain available in that area despite recent actions to remove PCB-contaminated buildings from the upper part of the 250 watershed.
+Steam Pit 18 sump water accumulated PCBs on its discharge path to Manhole 341-3, indicating a possible undiscovered PCB source.
+Results for outfalls 250 and 341 were within the ranges of past monitoring, giving no indication that the nature of PCB movement is changing in those networks.
+Outfall 302 results were at the low end of measured outfall concentrations in past monitoring on First Creek, indicating that further investigation may not be needed.

+The 2014 clam results confirm that sources in the areas drained by outfalls 249 and 250 continue to contain PCBs in amounts that are bioaccumulating above background levels.

-Fig. 5.38.
+Fig. 5.35.
 Locations of monitoring points for First Creek source investigation.
-(FCK = First Creek kilometer)
+(FCK = First Creek kilometer.)